-“Candles in the Rain” was registered as their official business name in 1972-because they originally made candles to make ends meet, and because it sure rains in Wales!
+“Candles in the Rain” was registered as their official business name in 1972 because they originally made candles to make ends meet, and because it sure rains in Wales!
 They worked with a variety of art/craft media for several years but ended up specializing in leatherwork from 1977 on.
-While in Wales they supplied Heals and Liberty’s of London, exported to several countries, were the subject of a BBC television documentary, were featured by leading UK fashion magazines, and had the honor of being complimented on their leatherwork by the Prince of Wales (Welsh Fair, 1979).
-The partnership is indebted to numerous UK organizations for supporting their fledgling efforts: The Council for Small Industries in Rural Areas (CoSIRA) for a loan towards the purchase of their original house and workshop in 1972.
-The Welsh Development Agency for a grant towards a new workshop in 1974.
-The Welsh Arts Council for a grant towards hiring an apprentice in 1976.
-The Welsh Tourist Board for a grant enabling them to exhibit in Berlin, West Germany for the 1979 “Welsh Week.”
-The British Council for a grant enabling them to represent the British Association of Designer Leatherworkers at the international “Leatherworks” conference in Adelaide, Australia, 1985.
+While in Wales, they supplied Heals and Liberty’s of London, exported to several countries, were the subject of a BBC television documentary, were featured by leading UK fashion magazines, and had the honor of being complimented on their leatherwork by the Prince of Wales (Welsh Fair, 1979).
+The partnership is indebted to numerous UK organizations for supporting their fledgling efforts: The Council for Small Industries in Rural Areas (CoSIRA) for a loan towards the purchase of their original house and workshop in 1972; the Welsh Development Agency for a grant towards a new workshop in 1974; the Welsh Arts Council for a grant towards hiring an apprentice in 1976; the Welsh Tourist Board for a grant enabling them to exhibit in Berlin, West Germany for the 1979 “Welsh Week”; and the British Arts Council for a grant enabling them to represent the British Association of Designer Leatherworkers at the international “Leatherworks” conference in Adelaide, Australia, 1985.

 During their 14 year “honeymoon” in Wales, their leatherwork won acclaim in many parts of the world, including: Aberteifi, Wales–selected for exhibition at the Welsh National Eisteddfod, 1976.
 Texas, USA–Third place in the open division of the American Bicentennial Carved Leather Picture Contest, 1976.
 Berlin, Germany–selected to represent Welsh Crafts, 1979.
 Dublin, Ireland–included in World Craft Council Conference exhibition, 1983.
 Llangollen, Wales–featured in a documentary film for the European Centre for Folk Studies, 1984.
 Adelaide, Australia–exhibited at the international “Leatherworks” conference, 1985.
 London and Cardiff, UK–selected for the Welsh Arts Council touring exhibition “Craft 86.”